 7. Go carefully through the owner’s manual to make sure that you know the safety features that have been set out by the manufacturer.
 Often the dangers are spelt out very clearly here, you just need to take the time to read and then act upon them.

 When buying a new car check it over first with a Gauss meter.
 Given that cars have direct current (DC) electrics, ideally you would use a DC gauss meter, which is expensive and has limited usefulness.
 A more practical solution is to use a regular EMF gauss meter.
-The flat response version of the Trifield meter is an in-expensive choice.
+The Trifield meter is an in-expensive choice.
 The readings will tend to be on the high side but this will allow you to compare different vehicles and come to a decision about the vehicle with the lowest exposures.